jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 A few bucks could fund a product you could need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 There are many more examples of digital products connecting people on the frontline.
-The era of mass collaboration is here.
+The era of mass-collaboration is here.
 We just aren't jumping into the Computer Age yet.

-## The Era of Mass Collaboration Is (Almost) Here in Your Everyday Life
+## The Era of mass-collaboration Is (Almost) Here in Your Everyday Life

 Say you just moved into a new townhouse and want work on your backyard.
 You shop around and think about what work you want done.
 You're neighbors are doing the same.
 Over the summer months, everyone gets to work, installing patio stones, assembling lawn furniture, hiring contractors, putting in pools, fences, and whatever else you dream up.